virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 - `${SERVER_LIBS}` - for *apache2*, *glassfish3*, *jetty6*, *nginxphp*, *tomcat6*, *tomcat7*, *tomee*
 - `${SERVER_DATA}` - for *postgres8*, *postgres9*

-You can use the following placeholders, as well, with the definite *nodeType*.
+You can use the following placeholders, as well, with the definite *nodeType*:
-For example:

 - `${glassfish3.HOME}` - */opt/glassfish3/temp*
 - `${jetty6.JAVA_HOME}` - */usr/java/latest*